Mushymato/TrinketTinker/guide/4-Ability.md

 | `IsBomb` | bool? | _empty_ | Must deal damage with(true)/not with(false) a bomb.<br>For DamageMonster & SlayMonster, |
 | `IsCriticalHit` | bool? | _empty_ | Must (true)/must not(false) deal a critical hit.<br> |
 | `Args` | Dictionary | _varies_ | Arguments specific to an ability class, see respective page for details. |

+## Note

+- Abilities are internally 0-indexed, but the displayed minimum ability can be changed in [TinkerData](1-Tinker.md)
+- When there are multiple abilities per level and a description for each, they will be joined with new line before passed to description template.
+- Example of how description template works:
+    ```json
+    // Trinket
+    "Description": "My trinket {0}:\n{1}"
+    // Tinker
+    "MinLevel": 2
+    // Tinker Abilities
+    [
+        [   // rest of ability omitted
+            {"Description": "first ability A", ...},
+            {"Description": "second ability B", ...}
+        ],
+        [   // rest of ability omitted
+            {"Description": "first ability C", ...},
+            {"Description": "second ability D", ...}
+        ]
+    ]
+    ```
+    Description when trinket has internal level 0:
+    ```
+    My trinket 2:
+    first ability A
+    second ability B
+    ```
+    Description when trinket has internal level 1:
+    ```
+    My trinket 3:
+    first ability C
+    second ability D
+    ```